 But delivering on the big words has been considerably tougher.

-In part, Obama’s troubles stem from the rigidity of the left’s broken ideas.
+Obama’s big troubles stem from the rigidity of the left’s broken ideas.
 They admit of no compromise.
 Consequently, Obama has subsumed his whole personality into an unworkable progressive ideology that was dead outside of academia- and news rooms- until he resurrected it.

-It’s the idea that a benign government of technocrats and academics can engineer near perfect justice at the trivial cost in liberty and money to most of us.
+It’s the idea that a benign government of technocrats and academics can engineer near perfect justice at the trivial cost in liberty and money to us.

 What could be fairer?